 Tucked among the books was her 1906 letter to Earl.
 Earl had obviously kept the letter and Maude too considered it worthy of keeping all these years.
 Maude lived until 1974, I knew her quite well, as well as one could really know an aged great-grandparent.
 I was in college when she died.

 Maude’s diaries contain few personal reflections.
-The letter is the most personal of her writings.
-Her entries primarily recount what happened day-to-day.
-A typical entry from: February 18, 1927.
+The love letter is the most personal of her writings.
+Her diary entries primarily recount what happened day-to-day.
+A typical entry from February 18, 1927.

 Awful cold day.
 Earl and Oscar [Maude’s brother] drew [cut and haul to the ice house] the last of the ice from the lake this morning.
 In the afternoon Earl finished tying vines in the lower vineyard.
 I swept the house [with a broom] made two loaves of bread [wood fired oven] and a batch of cookies.
 Earl’s parents came for supper.

-Turns out my mother acquired the box from her cousin Donna, one of Donald’s children, with me in mind.
-I’ve always been fascinated by my family history so my mother knew I’d want them.
-I returned home to Washington State with the box of diaries and other artifacts.
+My mother acquired the box from her cousin Donna, one of Donald’s children, with me in mind.
+I’ve always been fascinated by family history so my mother knew I’d want them.
+I returned to Washington State with the box of diaries and other artifacts.
 I didn’t want to just hang on to them, leave them in a box to pass along to my kids who may or may not care about them.
 I felt I needed to do something with them but what it was I didn’t know.